2015 Summer Session

-If you do not regularly attend Susquehanna, you must email the Registar's office at firstname.lastname@example.org or call 570-372-4109 for information on how to register.
+If you do not regularly attend Susquehanna, you must email enroll by completing the registration form.

 To do a summer internship, a student must complete and submit a student learning contract BEFORE the internship begins.
 You can find the student learningcontract here: Student learning Contract.
 Completed contracts must be submitted to Monica Leitzel in the registrar's office before the internship begins.

 What are the deadlines for adding, dropping or withdrawing from a class?

 Because both the intensive and regular summer sessions are much shorter than a normal fall or spring semester, the dates for adding, dropping or withdrawing from summer courses come quickly.
 For example, the deadline for adding a class in the intensive session is May 13 while the deadline for adding a course in the regular session is June 12.
-As for drop and withdrawal deadlines, see the table below.
+Get all the drop and withdrawal deadlines.

 A student withdrawing from a class may or may not be eligible for some percentage of tuition refund, depending on the date when he or she withdraws.